LDL Cholesterol_Activ Living Community

 Scale back

-Inactive individuals who are overweight are more likely to develop LDL cholesterol.
+Inactive individuals are more likely to develop LDL cholesterol.
 Eat a balanced diet replete with whole grains, lean protein, fruits and vegetables.
-Be mindful of the portion sizes of the food you eat.
+Be mindful of your portion sizes.
 Use small plates and avoid going back for second helpings.

 Get moving

 Aim for at least 30 minutes of moderate-intensity exercise most days of the week.
-Regular physical activity can help improve cholesterol levels.
-It can increase the production of enzymes that help in breaking down triglycerides and LDL cholesterol in the blood.
+Regular physical activity can help improve cholesterol levels by increasing the production of enzymes that help break down triglycerides and LDL cholesterol in the blood.

-Fatty fish are a rich source of omega-3 fatty acids, a type of polyunsaturated fat, which can lower LDL cholesterol.
-Omega-3 fatty acids comprise anti-inflammatory properties and lower triglycerides, which can help reduce LDL cholesterol levels.
+Fatty fish are a rich source of omega-3 fatty acids, a type of polyunsaturated fat that can lower LDL cholesterol.
+Omega-3 fatty acids have anti-inflammatory properties and lower triglycerides, which can help reduce LDL cholesterol levels.
 Some examples of fatty fish include tuna, salmon, sardines, and mackerel.

 Go nuts